satadrubasu/cka-play/SETUP.md

-Step1] Install container on each node manually
+Step1] Install containerd on each node manually.
+       - Ensure conntrolled by systemd
-Step2] Install kubeadm on all tools
+Step2] Install kubeadm + kubelet + kubectl on all nodes
+       - Ensure kubelet if also controlled by cgroupd
+       - kubelet will not start unless kubeadm instructs it to uptil next step.
+       - swap off
-Step3] Initialize the master server
+Step3] Initialize the Control Plane Node . master server ( etcd / apiserver )
+       - Cluster DNS (CoreDNS) will not start up before a network is installed
 Step4] Ensure Network Pre-requisites are met.
-       - POD Network
+       - POD Network thirparty , and find needful params for kubeadm init.
 Step5] Join Worker Node to Master Node.

 https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/